 At Mattins the invitatory is Christus natus est nobis, Venite adoremus.
 When intoning the hymn, Christe, Redemptor omnium, the Hebdomadarius turns and bows to the altar.
 Mattins has three nocturns and the usual nine lessons.
 In the first nocturn the lessons are from Isaiah but, interestingly, are sung without a title.
 These are the same as in the modern editions.
 In the second nocturn the lessons are taken from a homily on the Nativity by St. Leo.
 All three lessons are longer than in the modern editions.
 In the third nocturn three Gospel pericopes are sung, two from St. Luke and the third from St. John.
 The seventh lesson does not begin at the words Quia, largiente Domino, as in the modern editions, but at Quid est, quod nascituro Domino.
 It is longer by a couple of sentences.
 The eighth lesson is longer by a sentence and the ninth lesson by several sentences.
 After the Te Deum the collect is sung followed by Benedicamus Domino.
 Then the first of the three Masses for the Nativity is sung.
 The Gloria is sung (one theory of its origin in the Mass rite is from the song of the Angels on Christmas night to the shepherds) as is the Creed.
 The preface and communicantes are of the Nativity.
 Lauds immediately follow this Mass.

-At Lauds a different set of antiphons to those used at first Vespers, Quem vidistis pastores etc., are sung with the Dominical psalms (92, 99, 62-66, Benedicite, 148-149-150).
+At Lauds a different set of antiphons to those used at first Vespers, Quem vidistis pastores etc., are sung with psalms 92, 99, with the Dominical psalms.
+Lauds immediately follows this Mass.62-66, Benedicite, 148-149-150.
 The Office hymn is A solis ortus cardine.

 Later in the morning Prime is sung.
 All hymns of Iambic metre have the tone and Doxology in honour of the Incarnation, Gloria tibi Domine etc., as noted above The first antiphon from Lauds, Quem vidistis pastores, is sung with the festal psalms (53, 118i & 118ii).
 In the short responsory the versicle Qui natus es de Maria Virgine is sung.
 Prime is followed by the second Mass, the Missa in aurora, that has a second collect to commemorate St. Anastasia.
 The Gloria and Creed are sung, the preface and communicantes are of the Nativity.